raynald/Notiz/Discovery_management.md

         - Draft it yourself, if possible
         - Mandate should be ambitious, but reasonable/realistic so that later adaptions do not become necessary
 ##### 4.4.3 Behavioral and cultural aspects
+All in all:
+- Always gaol oriented and objective
+- Intellectually skeptical and distrustful
+- Creative
+- Polite
-#### 4.5 Recommendations
+#### 4.5 ETH-NECOM Recommendations
+1. Before asking for, accepting, or refusing a negotiation, make a thorough analysis.
+2. Negotiate in good faith, create confidence, while remaining critical.
+3. Stick to a coherent linen of argumentation and stick to your engagement in the negotiation.
+4. Proceed carefully in the negotiation
+5. Demands/Counter Demands.
+6. Negotiation Engineering
+7. When there are several issues on the table, link them together.
+8. If you have a bigger interest in a negotiated solution than the other side, make proposals that solve the problem of the other side (while evidently fulfilling your own requirements).
+9. Proceed in phases.

 ### 5. Logistics, Operations, and Supply Chain Management
 #### 5.1 Basic Definitions, Issues, and Challenges
-    - A good is something that has an economic utility or satisfies an economic want
+    - A *good* is something that has an economic utility or satisfies an economic want
     - The noun form of an adjective with the meaning
-        - fitting in a building or human society
+        - formerly: fitting in a building or human society
-        - suitable, serviceable, convenient or effective
+        - today: suitable, serviceable, convenient or effective
-    - A produce is something produced as commodity or similar
+    - A *produce* is something produced as commodity or similar
-    - A product is something brought about by intellectual or physical effort
+    - A *product* is something brought about by intellectual or physical effort
-    - An artifact is something created by humans, usually for a practical purpose
+    - An *artifact* is something created by humans, usually for a practical purpose
-    - Materials are the elements, consituents or substances of which something is composed or can be made.
+    - *Materials* are the elements, consituents or substances of which something is composed or can be made.
 Beside raw materials, also documents, evidence, certificates or similar things may serve as materials
-    - A component
+    - A *component*
         - One of several parts that together make up a whole machine
         - With regard to a product, components are goods that become part of a product during manufacturing (e.g. through installation) or arise from a product during disposal
+    - Dimensions of a Good
+        - The nature of goods
+            - Material goods are produced or traded mainly by companies in the industrial sector
+            - Goods of non-material nature, such as information, tend to be produced, compiled or traded by companies in the service industry sector.
+        - The use of goods
+            - Investment goods are utilized by the consumer mainly to develop and manufacture other goods
+            - Consumer goods are mainly intended for direct consumption.
+        - the degree of comprehensiveness of a product
+        - The product life cycle
+        - Assignment of Terms to Value-added Management Three organizational units in a logistics chain
+    A *Supply Chain* is the global network to deliver products and services from raw materials to end customers through an engineered flow of information, physical goods, and cash
+    Supply chain managemtn (SCM) is the design, planning, execution, control, and monitoring of supply chain activities.
+    SCM is applied to the comprehensive supply chain, that is, along the entire product life cycle, within and across companies.
 #### 5.2 Strategies in the Entrepreneurial Context
+    Target Area Quality: (Effectiveness)
+        - Main objective
+    Target Area Costs: (Efficiency)
+        - Main objective
+    Target Area Delivery: (Effectiveness)
+        - Main objective
+    Target Area Flexibility: (Potentials in the future / developing the business model)
+        - Main objective
+    Opportuneness and Opportunity Costs
+    - Opportuneness
+      - is the suitability of an action in a particular situation.
+    - Opportunity costs
+      - is defined as the return on capital that could have resulted, had the capital been used for some purpose other than its present use.
+    Potential for Conflicting Entrepreneurial Objectives
 #### 5.3 Performance Measuremenet
+ - Logistics Performance Indicators
+   - ... analyze the effect of logistics on company objectives in the four target areas of quality, cost, delivery, and flexibility
+   - In the following, we introduce a balanced set of global measures from a logistics perspective -> also requirement of balanced scorecard
+ - Practical Applicability of Performance Indicators in the Form of Practical Methods
+- Too general performance indicators
+    - Easily measurable, but
+    - Often general and qualitative in meaning
+    - No practical steps can be derived from them without making additional, non-quantitative, and implicit assumptions
+- Lack of comprehensive measurement methods
+    - Simple, applicable performance indicators often cannot be measured directly.
+- Distortion of the processes
+    - Each measurement affects the process being measured
+ - Practical Applicability of Performance Indicators in the Form of Practical Methods
+    - Meaning of the performance indicators
+        - The absolute value of a performance indicator has little meaning as such.
+    - Comparability of performance indicators
+        - Benchmarking against competitors has meaning only if the competitor has used the same measurement
+    - Practical applicability in supply chains
+        - All of the important performance indicators can be applied in the total logistics network as well as in teh individual company
+- Target area Quality
+    - Scrap factor (or yield factor)
+    - Complaint rate
+- Target area Delivery
+    - Fill rate or customer service ratio
+        - Number of products delivered on desired delivery date divided by number of products orddered
+    - Delivery reliability rate
+        - Number of products delivered on onfirmed delivery date divided by number of confirmed products
+    - Lot size (batch size)
+    - Capacity utilization
+    - Value-added rate of lead time
+    - Variance in work content
+    - Response time
+    - Order confirmation time
+- Target area Costs
+    - Stock-inventory turnover
+    - Work-in-process-inventory turnover
+    - Work center efficiency
+    - Capacity utilization
+    - Administration cost rate (such as inventory control, purchasing)
+- Target area Flexibility
+    - Bid proposal succcess rate
+    - Breadth of qualificaitons
+    - Order success rate
+    - Temporal flexibility
+ - Performance Indicators in Operations und Logistics Management - Possible Measures
+   - Target area quality
+     - Educate employees for specific tasks
+   - Target area costs
+     - Dismiss employees
+     - Reduction fo inventories (Lot size "1")
+   - Target area flexibility
+     - Educate employees for different tasks
+     - Motivate employees for a more flexible work schedule
+     - Communication in the company
+     - Group work
+   - Target area delivery
+     - Layout change
+     - Harmonize content of work and processes
+     - Custoemr order forecasting system
+     - Decentralized storage
+     - Lot size "1"
+     - Transportation within company and trans-corporate
+        - automate
+        - by those employees producing the products
 ### 6 Risk Management
 #### 6.1 What is risk?
- - Definition of Risk: risk = uncertainty + damage
-   risk = hazard / safeguards
+ - Definition of Risk: risk = uncertainty + damage, risk = hazard / safeguards

  - Industrial risks
     - Change in technology, productivity, prices